noqqe/why-openbsd.rocks/content/fact/ntpd.md

 title: "ntpd(8)"
 ---

-The base system ships with its own implementation of which also supports HTTPS Constraints that helps verifying the time you got by unauthenticated UDP packets.
+The base system ships with its own implementation of `ntp` which also supports HTTPS Constraints that helps verifying the time you got by unauthenticated UDP packets.